MacSmithNZ/massageeden.co.nz/content/blog/2020-02-the-month-of-love/index.md

 ## Happy Valentines
 **2 Special Promotions to show your love this valentines.**

-Nothing says ‘I love you’ like a gift from Massage Me Day Spa.
+Nothing says ‘I love you’ like a gift from Massage Eden.

 - ### Sweet Love - $99
   Enjoy a quick 30 minutes of shared couples massage with your loved one.
 Proof that you’ll always find time for him/her even when you’re super busy!
 30 minutes sessions are ideal for targeting a certain part of the body to release tension.